csivitu/TechEx-Flappy-Bird/README.md

 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `csivitu`, `TechEx-Flappy-Bird`, `twitter_handle`, `email` -->

 This projects was made to help beginners get started with python and pygame.
-It is a demo project for the workshop <strong>Introduction to python and pygame</strong> under [TechEX-3.0](https://techex.csivit.com/) conducted by [Atharva](https://github.com/Atharva-Gundawar) and [Dev](https://github.com/devashar13).
+It is a demo project for the workshop <strong>Introduction to python and pygame</strong> under [TechEX-3.0](https://techex.csivit.com/) whose speakers were [Atharva](https://github.com/Atharva-Gundawar) and [Dev](https://github.com/devashar13).
 TechEx-Flappy-Bird is an implementation of the widely popular mobile game known by the same name.

 ### Built With